 The Senate chamber has the original mahogany desks and chairs in beautiful condition, that date back to 1839-40.
 All sits on antique red carpeting, decorated by red stars.
 Overhead hangs a 100 year old grand chandelier.
 The room "radiates warmth and dignity."

 The first floor houses the offices of the State Governor and the Secretary of State.
-On the second and third floors, are kept as historic sites by the State Division of Archives and History.
+The second and third floors, are kept as historic sites by the State Division of Archives and History.

 Although the legislature and the state's representatives conduct their business in the new government building, some entities, who were politicians when they were alive still putter around this old Capitol Building, keeping an eye on the living, as well as go about their business.
 Also, in the late 1860s, a murder happened right outside the building, which might account for the screaming.